nasa-nccs-hpda/pytorch-caney/requirements/README.md

 # Requirements

-pytorch-caney can be installed and used via anaconda environments and containers.
+* A container platform _or_ virtual environment (e.g., anaconda).
+* GPU support.

+_CPU support is limited and the author does not provide any guarantee of usability._

+# Provided

-A Docker container is provided and this same container can be converted to a Singularity container without loosing any functionalities.
+* A Docker container, which can also be converted to a Singularity container.
+* A virtual environment [specification] (requirements/environment_gpu.yml)

 CPU support is limited and the author does not provide any guarantee of usability.